Would you like to find a way to boost your Superannuation by $500 a year?

 Who is eligible for the superannuation co-contribution scheme?

 The rules are always changing.
-It’s best to visit the ATO website to receive up to date eligibility information.
+It’s best to visit the ATO website (or alternatively look at Industry Super) to receive up to date eligibility information.
 The scheme is largely for low income earners, so if you earn over $50,000 p.a. – it’s unlikely you will get much (if any) benefit from this generous co-contribution scheme.

-How much will you your Super co-contribution payment be?
+How much will your Super co-contribution payment be?

 This changes with each financial year.
 To get a rough idea, see the contribution summary from the ATO for the 2016-2017 year below.